GULPF/tiny_sqlite/src/tiny_sqlite/private/documentation.rst

 - `one <#one,DbConn,string,varargs[DbValue,toDbValue]>`_: procedure returning the first result row, or `none` if no result row exists
 - `value <#value,DbConn,string,varargs[DbValue,toDbValue]>`_: procedure returning the first column of the first result row, or `none` if no result row exists

+Note that the procedures `one` and `value` returns the result wrapped in an `Option`.
+See the standard library `options module <https://nim-lang.org/docs/options.html>`_ for documentation on how to deal with `Option` values.
+For convenience the `tiny_sqlite` module exports the `options.get` and `options.isSome` procedures so the options module doesn't need to be explicitly imported for typical usage.

 .. code-block:: nim

     for row in db.iterate("SELECT name, age FROM Person"):